giarous/custom-php-mvc-framework/README.md

      define('BaseURL', 'your-root-folder');
      ```

-   -If your server is pointing directly to public folder, than just leave that field empty.
+   - If your server is pointing directly to public folder, than just leave that field empty.

 3. Rename the `.env.example` file to `.env` and update `DB_HOST`, `DB_NAME` and `DB_PASSWORD` to match your host and database credentials.